XorJS/KubicQuest/README.md

 # Kubic Quest

 Kubic Quest is my 3D game that I did for my end computer science school project in early 2000.
-100% in assembly and software rasterier.
+100% in assembly and software rasterizer.

 ![Screenshot0](/Screenshots/screenshot0.png)